-- It is prohibited for the Company's executives and employees to receive, demand and collect any gifts, entertainments, services, financial supports, money, rewards from the trading partners, creditors or interested persons doing business with the Company; - 2) Requesting for supports in the form of money or things can be done on an organization-to-organization basis, with the approval signature obtained from an authorized director only; - 3) Except for an occasion or a festival which is traditional and customary, receiving things or other benefits shall be allowed in condition that such things or other benefits shall be of value not more than Baht 3,000 and/or it is necessary to maintain the good relationship between persons or organizations; - 4) It is stipulated that a high-level executive (Manager level or Manager level up) shall be the organization's representative in receiving things or other benefits and send them to Chief Executive Officer through Personnel and Administrative Division within 5 working days from the date receiving such things or other benefits; - 5) In the case of a keepsake on a traditional occasion, the Company shall permit the employees to receive it as with value not more than Baht 500, such as a calendar, keychain, note book, etc. as it is marked with the emblem or symbol of such organization; in this respect, a high-level executive (Manager level or Manager level up) shall be assigned to be the representative in the acceptance of such items and have the authority to consider distributing them to the employees.
-However, they have to report to Chief Executive Officer through Personnel and Administrative Division in writing; - 6) In order to prevent a conflict of interest, the Company shall not at all allow its employees or its non-assigned persons to be the representative in receiving things or other benefits.
+- It is prohibited for the Company's executives and employees to receive, demand and collect any gifts, entertainments, services, financial supports, money, rewards from the trading partners, creditors or interested persons doing business with the Company; - 2) Requesting for supports in the form of money or things can be done on an organization-to-organization basis, with the approval signature obtained from an authorized director only; - 3) Except for an occasion or a festival which is traditional and customary, receiving things or other benefits shall be allowed in condition that such things or other benefits are not more than Baht 3,000 and/or it is necessary to maintain the good relationship between persons or organizations; - 4) It is stipulated that a high-level executive shall be the organization's representative in receiving things or other benefits and have the authority to consider distributing things or other benefits to the employees; - 5) In the case of a keepsake on a traditional occasion, the Company shall permit the employees to receive it as with the suitable value, not excessively expensive in comparison with the generality, such as a calendar, keychain, note book, etc. as it is marked with the emblem or symbol of such organization; in this respect, a high-

+- level executive shall be assigned to be the representative in the acceptance of such items and have the authority to consider distributing them to the employees; - 6) In order to prevent a conflict of interest, the Company shall not at all allow its employees or its non-assigned persons to be the representative in receiving things or other benefits.